j1bulbul/GPT4Storytellers/README.md

-# StoryGPT: A Storytelling Assistant using OpenAI's GPT-4
+# GPT4Storytellers aka StoryGPT: A Storytelling Assistant using OpenAI's GPT-4

 StoryGPT is a web application that leverages the OpenAI API to assist users in receiving feedback, brainstorming new ideas, or identifying plot holes for their short story, novel, or script.
 Whether you're drafting a screenplay or brainstorming plot points, StoryGPT is here to act as a fresh set of "eyes" for your work.